Leadwerks/Benchmarks/README.md

 In Ultra Engine GPU skinning is always enabled.
 In Unity, GPU skinning is enabled with the maximum bones set to four.
 I did not know how to start the animation at a random frame in Unity, otherwise I would have to show that each skeleton is unique.

+The model used is low-polygon (around 1200 triangles) because we are trying to test the animation system, not the GPU vertex pipeline speed.

 ### Draw Calls ###

 This test evaluates efficiency when drawing a large number of unique models, as we would see in a game.
 Each box is unique and not instanced, with frustum culling performed on the CPU on all objects.
 "Static batching" in Unity is disabled, because that would disable the functionality we are trying to test.